amiradmin/openweatherAPI/README.md

 ## OpenWeather API

 This project is about an api which receives a request width a slug as city name and sends a<br />
-request for OpenWeather web service , after getting back the result it saves its into database.<br />
+request for OpenWeatherMap web service , after getting back the result it saves its into database.<br />
-####The project has decided into three parts
+#### The project has decided into three parts
-* openweatherapi which sends request to the OpenWeather
+* openweatherapi which sends request to the OpenWeatherMap
 * wather Django app which parse re sponses and savethem in the database.
 * Test section which does unittest different parts of project.
 <br>